typed-sigterm/eslint-config/README.md

 }
 ```

-Now you can run `pnpm lint` to lint your code.
+Now you can run `npm run lint` to lint your code.

 ## VS Code support (auto fix on save)